ReachBeyond/CharacterPhysics/README.md

 ## Where will this go from here?

 This system is missing the ability to work with certain things in a nice way, such as elevators, slopes, etc. However, these may never get implemented at this point, at least not in this version of the physics system.
-I never actually got to use this in any game prototypes, but this project has given me insight into how physics systems are built.
+I never actually got to use this in any games (though an early, 2D version was used in a VR game), but this project has given me insight into how physics systems are built.

 I want to investigate Unity's ECS system.
 I may rebuild this system there, depending on how things turn out.